labsyspharm/shell-novice/_episodes/02-filedir.md

 > output may differ slightly, but should be generally similar.
 {: .callout}

+## Directory Structure
-To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
-For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.
+-   Let's look at how the directory structure is organized.
+-   In this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
+    -   After this illustration, you'll explore your own filesystem, which will be similar but not identical.

-On Nelle's computer, the filesystem looks like this:
+-   On Nelle's computer, the filesystem looks like this:

 ![The File System](../fig/filesystem.svg)

-At the top is the **root directory** that holds everything else.
+-   At the top is the **root directory** that holds everything else.
-We refer to it using a slash character, `/`, on its own;
+-   We refer to it using a slash character, `/`, on its own;
-this is the leading slash in `/Users/nelle`.
+    -   this is the leading slash in `/Users/nelle`.

-Inside that directory are several other directories:
+-   Inside that directory are several other directories:
-`bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
+    -   `bin` (which is where some built-in programs are stored),
+    -   `data` (for miscellaneous data files),
-`Users` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.
+    -   `Users` (where users' personal directories are located),
+    -   `tmp` (for temporary files that don't need to be stored long-term), and so on.

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+-   We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
-Similarly,
-we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+-   Similarly, we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.

 > ## Slashes
 >